Unboxed-Software/solana-course/content/transfer-hook.md

   #[account(seeds = [b"mint-authority"], bump)]
   pub mint_authority: UncheckedAccount<'info>,

+  #[account(
+        token::mint = crumb_mint,
-  #[account(token::mint = crumb_mint)]
+        token::authority = owner,
+    )]
   pub crumb_mint_ata: InterfaceAccount<'info, TokenAccount>,
 }
 ```

 **`transfer_hook` Instruction**

-This instruction is fairly simple, it will only make one CPI to the Token Program to mint a new crumb token for each transfer, all what we need to do is to pass the right accounts to the CPI.
+This instruction is fairly simple, it will only make one CPI to the Token Program to mint a new crumb token for each transfer, all what we need to do is to pass the right accounts to the `mint_to` CPI.

-Note: The "crumb" token will be a regular Token Program account.

 Since the mint_authority is a PDA of the transfer hook program itself, the program can sign for it.
 Therefore we'll use `new_with_signer` and pass mint_authority seeds as the signer seeds.